-Inyo County is located in the easternmost portion of central California (as shown in Figure 1) and generally spans the southeastern length of the Sierra Nevada Mountains between Bishop on the north and just north of Walker Pass on the south.
+Inyo County is in the easternmost portion of central California (as shown in Figure 1) and generally spans the length of the Sierra Nevada Mountains between Bishop on the north and almost Walker Pass on the south.
 The county is bordered by the State of Nevada to the east, Mono County to the north, and San Bernardino and Kern Counties to the south.
-Although Tulare and Fresno Counties technically border Inyo County to the west, the Sierra Nevada Mountains form a geographic barrier to surface transportation.
+Although Tulare and

+Fresno Counties technically border Inyo County to the west, the Sierra Nevada Mountains form a geographic barrier to surface transportation.
 Inyo County's landscape includes the low desert of Death Valley, the high desert of the Owens Valley, and the dramatic escarpment of the eastern High Sierra, including Mt.
 Whitney at an elevation of 14,505 feet.
-The City of Bishop is the only incorporated city in the region.
-Other major communities within the county include Big Pine, Independence, Lone Pine, and Shoshone.
+The City of Bishop is the only incorporated city in the county.
+Other communities include Big Pine, Independence, Lone Pine, and Shoshone.